gamebean/ImunoForce/README.md

 ## How to contribute
 Hi how are you?
 Felling that you have something to add to our project?
-Maybe it's a new type of bullet, or an better AI for our enemies...
-Or even a beter way of doing something, that's faster, simpler, more efficient?
+Maybe it's a new type of bullet, or a better AI for our enemies...
+Or even a better way of doing something, that's faster, simpler, more efficient?
 Oh came on!!
 I know that you at least have an idea!
 And we are craving for it!
-Share ir with us, maybe if you don't have the time, we can give it a try our selves!!!
+Share it with us, maybe if you don't have the time, we can give it a try our selves!!!

-We are craving for your Feedback, Gameplay, ~~Code~~ Ideas.
+We are craving for your Feedback, Game play, ~~Code~~ Ideas.

 Have a good one! ^^